 The size of the study grant depends on the level of the studies, age, marital status, whether the student has a child or not, whether the student lives with parents or not and on economic circumstances.
 The basic amounts since August 2015 are summarized in Table 4.
 The amount of the study grant was indexed starting from August 2014.
-Additionally, new higher level students, who have started their studies in August 2014 or later, are entitled to higher amounts of study grant.
-These amounts are summarized in Table 4.
+Additionally, new higher level students, who have started their studies in August 2014 or later, were entitled to higher amounts of study grant.
 The study grant is paid only for study months.